MoNezhadali/database_engineering/03-Database-Internals.md

 Column-oriented storage: Optimized for OLAP (Online Analytical Processing) – workloads involving scanning lots of rows but only a few columns, like in reporting or analytics.
 Writes are slower, compresses greately, amazing for aggregation, inefficient queries with multi-columns.
 Examples: Amazon Redshift, ClickHouse, Apache Parquet files, Google BigQuery

 In column-oriented databases, the row-id is duplicated in every column.

+## Primary key vs. Secondary key

+Primary key comes with a structure and the table is even physically built around it.
+It defines the table’s logical identity.
+It is often used as the basis for clustering (in some database systems like SQL Server or InnoDB in MySQL).

+Secondary key is maintained separately.
+It may or may not be indexed (you can choose to create an index on it).
+It is used for lookup, joins, or enforcing referential integrity (in the case of foreign keys).
+It does not affect the physical layout of the table (generally).
+In PostgreSQL all indices are secondary indices.